 “The clear and present danger of climate change means we cannot burn our way to prosperity.
-We already rely too heavily on fossil fuels.
-We need to find a new, sustainable path to the future we want.
+We rely too heavily on coal and fossil fuels and need to find a new, sustainable path to the future.
 We need a clean industrial revolution.”

 – United Nations Secretary General Ban Ki-moon

-Shortly after I was elected to council in 2008, I received a presentation from a climate scientist who warned about the impact climate change would have in our area.
-His message was clear for far north Queensland.
-Temperatures would increase by over 1.5 degrees.
+After being elected in 2008, Cairns Regional Council received a presentation from a climate scientist.
+We were warned about the impact climate change would have on our region.
+Temperatures were predicted to increase by over 1.5 degrees.
 We would experience sea-level rise which would inundate much low-lying coastal land (especially when there were storm surges).
-There would be fewer tropical cyclones, but the ones that did occur would be far greater in scale and cause massive damage and destruction.
+There would be fewer cyclones, but those that did occur would be greater in scale, causing massive damage.

-It never occurred to me for one minute that refusing to accept technical advice from a climate scientist was an option.
-Just as when you are sick, you see a doctor and accept the prescription, or when a bridge needs to be built you engage an engineer, I accept the informed scientific advice of a technical expert.
+It never occurred to me that refusing to accept advice from a climate scientist was an option.
+When you are sick, you see a doctor and accept the prescription.
+If a bridge needs to be built, you engage an engineer.
+I accepted the informed scientific advice of the technical experts.

 Climate change became an ongoing campaign for me.
-Once I was elected to state parliament, I had a greater opportunity to give voice to the greatest challenge facing humanity.
-I championed the move away from our reliance on fossil fuels to renewable sources of energy.
-I campaigned hard against big coal and Coal Seam Gas (CSG).
+Once I was elected to State Parliament, I had a greater opportunity to give voice to the greatest challenge facing humanity.
+I championed the movement away from fossil fuels to renewable sources of energy.
+I campaigned hard against Big Coal and Coal Seam Gas (CSG).

 The Adani Coal Mine

-I was completely opposed to the proposed Adani Coal mine and the opening up of massive new coal mines.
-It was clear to me that we had to move away from big coal for the sake of humanity.
-I also learned of an additional impact as increased water temperatures began to bleach coral on the Great Barrier Reef.
+I was strongly opposed to the proposed Adani Coal mine, and to the opening of new coal mines.
+It was clear to me that we had to move away from coal for the sake of humanity.
+Around this time I learned of the additional impact of increased water temperatures on the Great Barrier Reef.

-The Adani mine was the most viable of nine coal projects earmarked for the Galilee Basin.
-The basin is about the size of Victoria, containing one of the world’s largest untapped deposits of thermal coal – the type used to make electricity.
+The Adani mine was one of nine coal projects earmarked for the Galilee Basin.
+This basin is about the size of Victoria, and contains one of the world’s largest untapped deposits of thermal coal – the type used to make electricity.
 The mine proposed by Adani was meant to be a keystone project for the Indian company’s so-called “pit-to-plug” strategy of owning coal mines to feed its power plants in India.

-Adani also ran ports in India and had various other interests.
-Its chairman and founder, Gautam Adani, was the 10th richest Indian in 2018, worth $17 billion.
-His poor environmental record was widely reported.
-In December 2016 Gautam Adani met with Premier Annastacia Palaszczuk in Townsville and put forward a timeline for the project.
-I was appalled by Palaszczuk’s support for the project.
+Adani also owned ports in India.
+Its founder, Gautam Adani, was the 10th richest Indian in 2018, worth $17 billion.
+His poor environmental record was widely known and reported.
+In 2016 Gautam Adani met with Premier Annastacia Palaszczuk in Townsville with a timeline for the project.
+I was appalled that Palaszczuk supported the project.

-Remarkably I was the only MP to oppose Adani in the Queensland Parliament.
-However, it was a speech in the federal parliament by then Treasurer Scott Morrison where he held a piece of coal that motivated me to make a plea for the planet.
+Remarkably, I was the only MP to oppose Adani in the Queensland Parliament.
+However, it was then-Treasurer Scott Morrison’s speech in the Australian Parliament – in which he held up a piece of coal and mocked the concerns of climate change – that motivated me to make a plea for the planet.
 I gave the following speech, penned by my comrade Zelda Grimshaw on 15 June 2017, holding a piece of bleached coral.